 In 1976 Ed Rieke and two partners purchased the struggling company.
 With careful attention to detail, frugal budgeting and hard work, they were able to turn the company around.
+In 1976 Urban was down to 6 employees and had limited sales.
 As time passed it became apparent the partners did not share the same vision for Urban Industries.
 In 1981 a new Urban Industries emerged led by Ed Rieke, president and a compliment of good people.

 Urban Industries has grown from a small accessory manufacturer for manufactured housing to an aggressive corporation willing to evaluate all opportunities.
 Slowly Urban Industries began to shift from manufactured housing to home improvement.
-In 1992 Urban opened its Ameribag division for the manufacturing and importing of bulk bags for material handling.
+In 1992 Urban opened its Bulk Bag division for the manufacturing and importing of bulk bags for material handling.
 In 1998 Urban Industries began stamping and fabricating parts for the appliance and transportation industries.
 In 2001, Ned Rieke, the son of Ed Rieke, joined his father to help lead Urban Industries for the next generation.
 Diversification of product lines is Urban’s goal.

-In 2017, Ned Rieke, the current Vice President of Operations, was installed as President and CEO by the Board of Directors.
+In 2017, Ned Rieke, the then-current Vice President of Operations, was installed as President and CEO by the Board of Directors.
 He has been the acting President for the better part of the previous two years.
 He is taking over for his father who is pursuing other interests.
-As VP of Operations, he oversaw the day-to-day operations and was pivotal in guiding Urban through a transitioning economy.
-He was influential in securing national accreditation on the company’s major product lines.
+He oversees the day-to-day operations and was pivotal in guiding Urban through a transitioning economy.
+He was influential in securing national accreditation on the company’s major product lines as well as expanding the compliment of services and products the company offers.
 As customer focus changed, he led the way in adapting to the changes and spearheading new challenges.
 His youthful vigor helps energize and inspire those around him.

 Urban’s corporate office is home to Krista Thomas, Dreama Enderle, Warren Johnson, Laura Hoffman, and Ned Rieke.
 Each of them provides many talents which make Urban work in an efficient manner.

 Field Sales Representatives

 Vince Curtin calls on home improvement and manufactured housing retailers.
-Traci Selmon calls upon customers that use flexible intermediate bulk container, also known as bulk bags.
+Traci Selmon and Steve Lake call upon customers that use flexible intermediate bulk container, also known as bulk bags.